Anne Sophie Champod, Associate Professor

 Clinical Internship, Neuropsychology and Rehabilitation Stream, University of Manitoba

-Dr. Champod is always happy to hear from prospective honours students, graduate students, and volunteers.
+Dr. Champod welcomes honours students, graduate students, and volunteers to join her lab.

 Amiez, C., Champod, A. S., Wilson, C. R., Procyk, E., & Petrides, M. (2015).
 A unilateral medial frontal cortical lesion impairs trial and error learning without visual control.
 Neuropsychologia, 75, 314-321.